 Removing someone from a list of social media contacts.

-Media that has been created and published online by the users of a social or collaboration platform, typically for non-commercial purposes.
-User-generated content is one of the defining characteristics of social media.
-It is often produced collaboratively and in real-time by multiple users (for example, the Twitch plays Pokemon project).
 Many companies have enthusiastically embraced and encouraged user-generated content as a means of increasing brand awareness and customer loyalty.
-Instagram contests, Vine video contests, and other UGC-based social campaigns allow businesses to tap into the creative energies of their customers and use their contributions to fuel marketing strategies.
+User-generated campaigns (such as Instagram contests) allow businesses to tap into the creative energies of their customers and use the contributions to fuel ongoing marketing tactics.

 In reference to Snapchat, these are users who have looked at your Snap Story.
 To see who has viewed their story, users simply need to click the eye symbol next to their Story.

 A portmanteau of the words “website” and “seminar,” a digital broadcast of a presentation intended to educate or inform.
 Webinars allow users to see or hear a presentation from their own computer or other device, and often interact directly with the presenter or fellow attendees through chat or video.

 Can be used as a noun to describe the website on which users upload, store, and share videos, or as a verb to describe the practice of consuming/creating content from/for the website.
 For example, “Have you seen my YouTube video?” or “I YouTubed Ariana Grande’s new music video.”

 Use Hootsuite to easily manage all your social media channels from one dashboard.
 Grow your brand, engage customers, keep up with competitors, and measure results.
 Try it free today.